 Bootawa Water Treatment Plant and laboratory

 Bootawa Water Treatment Plant offers students the chance to walk through the drinking water treatment process.
-It is MidCoast Water's largest treatment facility, servicing around 85% of our customers, and was judged as producing the best tasting water in NSW and Qld thanks to its membrane filtration technology.
+It is MidCoast Water Services' largest treatment facility, servicing around 85% of our customers, and was judged as producing the best tasting water in NSW and Qld thanks to its membrane filtration technology.
 It has a large auditorium space with projector, toilet facilities and kitchenette if groups have activities additional to the tour that they would like to incorporate.

-The MidCoast Water laboratory is on the same site and is open for tours to senior groups.
+The MidCoast Water Services' laboratory is on the same site and is open for tours to senior groups.

 Tours are run by our extremely knowledgable treatment plant operators and lab staff.
 They very much appreciate students who are there to learn and who ask a lot of questions.
 As the site is operational it is important that students can follow instructions not to wander off or touch the equipment.